Katajisto/vulkan-learn/diary.md

 I hope to spend the next 2 weeks on less build stuff and more actual learning.

 I did not go over the process of writing the code too much, since I was mostly just following the tutorial, altough I followed it quite badly and will have to refactor many things in the coming weeks.

+# Milestone 2:

+I tried hard to get Vulkan 1.3 working on my mac, but this was clearly not meant to happen.
+It cost me a lot of time and I never got it working.
+Luckily, atleast I got a cleaner cmake file.

+So once again I did a lot of just copying tutorial code, since I had to change the tutorial to the first one I tried, because the new one wanted to use a new vulkan version that caused me to have so many problems.
+I copied very mindlessly the tutorial code up to vertex buffers in the vulkan-tutorial.com.
+Then after some work adding different kinds of flags, I got the program to actually run on my mac finally.

+Now I started work on the vertex buffers and I understood it mostly.
+I was able to send a buffer to the shader and draw it.
+I also configured CLion to run the script to compile the shaders every time I run the program, altough I need to add a system where it fails the build if it doesn't go trough.

+Then next thing was to add some info about time to the shader.
+I was used to raylib that automatically provides this to the shader so I knew this was something that needs to be provided.
+I set up a pipeline to send  a frame info struct thing to the shader.
+It currently only sends a frame number but I probably want to add some other stuff there later on.
+Atleast time.

+Last thing I did was to add a deletion queue instead of the cleanup function.
+This way I can ask to delete the things the moment I create them, instead of having to go look for the cleanup function.

+I think I might need another queue once we create and delete things each frame.